What are Uterine Fibroids?

-Our affiliated physicians in NJ, NY, and OH specialize in uterine fibroid treatment for women of all ages.
+Our affiliated physicians in NJ and NY specialize in uterine fibroid treatment for women of all ages.
 They are committed to providing high-quality, patient-focused care within a safe and comfortable outpatient environment.
 When you visit American Fibroid Centers, our team will educate you about uterine fibroids and UFE as well as answer any questions you have about your condition.

 What Our Patients Are Saying

 Learn more about our patients’ experiences at American Fibroid Centers.